Autism Myths

 Learn the signs of Autism Spectrum Disorder.

-Autism Checklist
+About Autism

 Individuals with autism usually exhibit at least half of the traits listed below.
+These symptoms can range from mild to severe and vary in intensity:

 • Difficulty interacting with other children